 - Annual Fees.
-An annual fee is a payment charged once a year just for the privilege of using the card.
+An annual fee is a payment charged once a year just for using the card.
 You’re most likely to find this type of fee on cards that have generous rewards programs, such as cash back or frequent flyer miles.
-This benefit makes the annual fee worth it for some users, since they can earn more back in rewards than they pay for the fee.
+This benefit makes the annual fee worth it for some users since they can earn more back in rewards than they pay for the fee.

 - Cash Advance Fees.
-If you need cash in a hurry and your bank account is low, many credit card companies are happy to let you use your card to borrow some cash.
-The fee for this service is often between 2% and 5% of the amount you borrow.
-However, the even bigger cost is the interest you pay on the loan.
-Not only do companies usually charge much higher interest for cash advances than they do for purchases, they also start charging it immediately, with no grace period – so before you even get your monthly bill, you already have interest to pay.
+If you need cash in a hurry and your bank account is low, you can borrow some cash with your card.
+The fee for this service is typically either 3% or 5% of the amount you borrow.
+In addition, cash advances usually come with a higher interest rate and no grace period, so you owe interest before you even get your monthly bill.

 - Foreign Transaction Fees.
-If you use your card while traveling in a foreign country, you often get charged a fee of up to 3%.
-Not all cards have this fee, however, so people who travel abroad often can look for a card without it to use when they’re out of the country.
-Cards with no foreign transaction fees include Chase Sapphire Preferred, Capital One Venture, and the Discover it Miles card.
+If you use your card while traveling in a foreign country, you often get charged a fee of around 3%.
+Not all cards have this fee, however, so frequent travelers can look for a card without foreign transaction fees to use when they’re out of the country.
+Choices include Chase Sapphire Preferred, Capital One Venture, and the Discover it Miles card.

 - Late Payment Fees.
-If you’re ever late paying your credit card bill – even by just one day – you can expect to be socked with a fee of up to $25.
-That’s the maximum fee companies are allowed to charge under the CARD Act of 2009.
-However, if you miss a second payment within six months, the fee can jump to $35.
+If you’re ever late paying your credit card bill — even by just one day — you can expect to be socked with a fee of up to $29.
+If you miss a second payment within six months, the fee can jump to $40.

 - Over-Limit Fees.
-If you try to charge more on your card than your credit limit allows, one of two things can happen: The card issuer can reject the new charges, or it can allow the payment to go through – and then charge you an over-limit fee of around $39.
-Under the CARD Act, all credit cards must be set to the first option by default, so you can’t be charged an over-limit fee unless you agree to it.
-A few users, however, choose to accept over-limit fees rather than risk having their credit cards rejected at the register.
+If you try to charge more on your card than your credit limit allows, one of two things can happen.
+The card issuer can reject the new charges, or it can let the payment go through and then charge you an over-limit fee of up to $35.
+Under the CARD Act of 2009, all credit cards must be set to the first option by default, so you’ll never pay an over-limit fee unless you agree to it.

 Opponents of credit cards argue that even if you always pay your balance in full and never pay a fee, paying with plastic still costs you money.
 Simply by swiping your card, they say, you automatically spend more than you would handing over a wad of cash.

-However, not all the research on credit card spending points to the same conclusion.
-For instance, the MIT study also included a second auction, in which students bid on a $175 restaurant gift certificate.
-In this case, the researchers found that on average, students bid about the same amount when using credit cards as they did with cash.
+Also, not all the research on credit card spending points to the same conclusion.
+For instance, the MIT study included a second auction in which students bid on a $175 restaurant gift certificate.
+In this case, students bid about the same amount when using credit cards as they did with cash.
 This suggests that knowing the exact dollar value of the item they were bidding on made students less inclined to bump up their bids with credit.

 Similarly, a 2009 study at Carnegie Mellon University offered one group of diners entering a cafeteria a gift card if they would pay for their lunch with cash, while another group was offered a reward for paying with credit.
-The researchers found that on average, people in the two groups paid about the same amount for their lunches.
+On average, both groups paid about the same amount for their lunches.
 In this real-world situation, deciding ahead of time to use credit did not boost spending.

 Advantages of Credit Cards

 Even fans of credit cards admit that it’s possible to use them unwisely.
-They realize that treating credit cards like free money, using them to load up with fancy clothes and electronics you don’t need and can’t afford, is a big mistake that can get you into serious financial trouble.
+They realize that treating credit cards like free money, buying designer clothes and electronics you don’t need and can’t afford, is a big mistake that can get you into serious trouble.
 That’s why arguments in favor of credit card use almost always start with the words, “As long as you pay them off every month.”

 For many people, the biggest advantage of credit cards is their convenience.
 Compared to cash, credit cards are easier to use in several ways:

 - Fast Payment.
-30 years ago, one person paying with a credit card could hold up a whole supermarket line for several minutes handing over the card to the clerk, waiting for it to be run through a clunky machine, and then signing the sales slip.
-Today, it takes only a few seconds to swipe your card or insert it in a chip-enabled card reader.
-That means the person using a card is actually faster than the one fumbling with a wallet and coin pouch looking for exact change – or handing over a $20 bill and waiting for change from the clerk.
+It takes only a few seconds to swipe your credit card at the checkout or insert it in a chip-enabled card reader.
+That’s faster than fumbling with a wallet and coin pouch looking for exact change — or handing over a $20 bill and waiting for change from the clerk.

 - Easy Access.
-When you use a credit card for most of your shopping, you don’t have to worry about how much cash you have in your wallet.
-This really comes in handy in emergencies – for instance, if you’re stranded late at night in a city far from home and have to pay for a hotel room.
-Instead of having to wander the dark and unfamiliar streets looking for a cash machine, you can just whip out your card.
-Also, many hotels require you to present a credit card at check-in for incidentals.
+When you shop with a credit card, you don’t have to worry about how much cash you have in your wallet.
+This is really handy in emergencies, such as being stranded at night in a city far from home.
+Instead of wandering dark, unfamiliar streets looking for a cash machine, you can just whip out your card to pay for a hotel room.

 - Fewer Trips to the Bank.
-When you pay for most things with cash, you either have to carry hundreds of dollars around with you – making yourself a target for thieves – or else make frequent trips to the bank to restock your wallet.
-However, when you use credit for most purchases, you can walk around with just $20 in your wallet for months at a time.
-This means you can hit the bank less often and save yourself some time.
+When you pay for most things with cash, you either have to carry hundreds of dollars around — making you a target for thieves — or make frequent trips to the bank.
+But if you use credit for most purchases, you can walk around with just $20 in your wallet for months at a time and hit the bank less often.

 - Automatic Currency Conversion.
-It’s really nice not to worry about how much cash you have on hand when traveling outside your home country.
-If you use cash for all purchases, you either have to convert a large sum in dollars to the local currency before you arrive – and convert it back when you return home – or spend a lot of time hunting for banks to withdraw more money.
-But when you make purchases with your card, the amount you spend automatically gets converted to dollars on your bill – often at a better rate of exchange than you could get from a bank.
+Credit cards are a great convenience when traveling outside your home country.
+To shop with cash, you must either convert a large sum to the local currency before you arrive — and convert it back when you return home — or spend a lot of time hunting for banks to convert more.
+But with your card, the amount you spend automatically gets converted to dollars on your bill, often at a better rate of exchange than you could get from a bank.
 Just be sure that the credit card you’re using doesn’t charge foreign transaction fees.